joeykap123/tf2-netcode-analysis/README.md

 ## Overview of math.cs
 **math.cs** seeks to provide methods to analyze network latency, packet loss, and other factors are used in Team Fortress 2.

+## Overview of Disclaimer.md
+**Disclaimer.md** seeks to explain that this project does not promote cheating or modification of game files.
+This document states that this project is purely for research and educational purposes.

+## Overview of ResearchDoc.md
+**ResearchDoc.md** holds all research and explanations of this project.
+This document provides information about Team Fortress 2, network protocols, mathematic topics used, and conclusions about this project.

+## Overview of References.md
+**References.md** holds all links to websites referenced during the creation of this project.